 Farrat Structural Thermal Breaks will eliminate the risk of mould growth, condensation and resultant corrosion occurring due to thermal bridging in structural elements, helping the building to meet the criteria set out in Part L of Buildings Regulations (UK).

 Readily available NBS authored specifications & 3D standard details.

-NBS Plus authored specifications are available for each Farrat structural Thermal Break material to download adjacent.
+NBS authored specifications are available for each Farrat Structural Thermal Break material on the NBS Source link adjacent.